RayChimera/configs/README.md

 # General

-Chimera's linux distro configs for a new installations
+Chimera's linux distro configs for new installations

 > Use headings list to quickly jump to the section you need, Luke!